Article

 Together, these approaches are just the most basic framework to prevent new account fraud, and each component of that has the potential to place significant strains on an organization’s resources.
 This fact alone can make fraud prevention tactics challenging to implement effectively.

-While every company has its own red flag system designed to identify fraudsters, common ones include:
+While every company has its own red flag system designed to detect fraudsters, common ones include:

 • A temporary/disposable email address: while some users genuinely rely on them for privacy reasons, they are also favored by fraudsters, scammers, and cybercriminals.